 "When there are inconsistencies between attitudes communicated verbally and posturally, the postural component should dominate in determining the total attitude that is inferred."

 So should you still quote the 55/38/7 percentage at the next dinner party to show your nonverbal communication knowledge?
 Should you include an asterisk?
-Well, what I do when I mention the 55/38/7 numbers, I clearly state this applies to certain situations and importantly, it should not be used as a deciding factor to try and understand the situation.
+Well, when I mention the 55/38/7 numbers, I clearly state this applies to certain situations and, more importantly, should not be used as a deciding factor to try and understand the situation.
 A proper analysis needs to occur to fully grasp what the person's current emotions are at that moment.

 One way of increasing your accuracy is applying the 3 C's of Nonverbal Communication: context, clusters, and congruence.
 Context includes what environment the situation is taking place in, the history between the people, and other factors such as each person's role (for example- an interaction between a boss and employee).

 Finally, congruence we already discussed above in regards to the formula.
-Are the words being spoken match the tone and the body language?
+Do the spoken words match the tone and the body language?
 After someone falls, and they verbally state they are fine, however their face is grimacing and their voice is shaky, you might want to probe a little deeper.

-The 55/38/7 percentage as well as the 3 C's of Nonverbal Communication reminds us when trying to understand others, a single gesture or comment does not necessarily mean something but instead, it allows us to take note and observe more to gauge a better understanding of what is going on.
+The 55/38/7 percentage and the 3 C's of Nonverbal Communication remind us that, when trying to understand others, a single gesture or comment does not necessarily mean something.
+Instead, these theories allow us to take note and observe more to get a better understanding of what is going on.

 Mehrabian, A. (1972).
 Nonverbal Communication.
 New Brunswick: Aldine Transaction.